crazywhittles/Movie-Database-API/README.md

-# Employee Score Analysis
+# Movie Database API
-## Mongodb API Project
+## Mongodb CRUD API Project

-Welcome to my API Project that shows the results of employee scores from 3 different tests.
+Welcome to my CRUD API Project that stores Movies in MongoDB

-This API project is only GET requests, and you can request by many different filters.
-Minimum marks to pass a term is 37 out of 100.

-results.json is the results stored in my database.
+This API project has GET, POST, PATCH and DELETE requests to manage the movies in the db.

+movie.json is an example of the format for the db.

 How to use:

 To start the app.js file, type `node .\app.js` into the terminal.
-To see the results of all employees, type (http://localhost:3000/results) into your browser, or I prefer to do this in POSTMAN.
+To see all the movies in the db, type:
+(http://localhost:4000/movie) into your browser, or I prefer to do this in POSTMAN.